 How Are WALS Fees Calculated?

-The current formula for calculating fees has been used since 2009 (and tweaked in 2019) but basing library fees on file size, circulation, and a base fee goes back at least to the late 1990s and has been accepted as a fair way of allocating the cost of this service to each library.
+The current formula for calculating fees has been used since 2009 (with a couple of modifications) but basing library fees on file size, circulation, and a base fee goes back at least to the late 1990s and has been accepted as a fair way of allocating the cost of this service to each library.
 Many other library systems also base fee calculations on these factors.
+The main modification made for 2025 is that WTEC decided that no library's fee will go down, and the dollars generated will be put toward the OverDrive Advantage Account.

 We begin the budget process by calculating the next year’s expenditures.
 Revenues from all other sources are subtracted from the expenditures.
 The amount remaining gets shared among the libraries according to the formula.
-In 2022, WALS expenditures were about $791,000.
-Of this, about $88,000 (about 11%) came from Winnefox, $2,000 from interest, leaving about $701,000 to be divided among the 29 libraries.
+In 2025, WALS expenditures were about $851,300.
+Of this, about $100,000 (about 12%) came from Winnefox, leaving about $751,300 to be divided among the 29 libraries, plus WCTS.

 Once we have taken the snapshots, we calculate each library’s percent of the total file size, and each library's percent of the total circulation.
 Those two percentages are then averaged together to create a "Library Average Percent."
 That average percentage is used to calculate the library’s initial cost.

-Think of the $701,000 as a pie that needs to be completely divvied up: If Neenah is really active and has a high %, then not only is their slice of pie bigger, but the remaining libraries' slices must get smaller.
-On the other hand, Oshkosh was closed for most of 2020, so their slice of the pie shrank that year--leaving more for everyone else to pick up.
+Think of the $751,300 as a pie that needs to be completely divvied up: If one library is really active and has a high %, then not only is their slice of pie bigger, but the remaining libraries' slices must get smaller.
+On the other hand, if a library closes for remodeling, their slice of the pie shrinks--leaving more for everyone else to pick up.

 Closures due to the pandemic exposed how drastically circulation--and thus any 1 library's share of the pie--can fluctuate.
 Therefore we are using an average of the past 3 years worth of File Size and Circulation snapshots to create the "Library Average Percent."
 This has the effect of somewhat mitigating the dramatic fluctuations in circulation many libraries experience from year to year.